 You may even be looking for a way to address pain relating to significant life events: grief, career change, profound spiritual shifts, marriage, parenthood, busyness, anxiety issues.
 Or, perhaps you are seeking to deal with such states as feeling vaguely “off,” “out of it,” “obsessed,” “un-centered,” “unfocused,” and “ungrounded.”

 You strive to optimize your everyday experience so that you can live your best possible life.

 Feeling more comfortable in your body, accomplishing your goals and finding relief to chronic pain is dearly important to you.

 Feel Better—Go Further

 Rolfing can help you feel better and go further to find more joy in your body and mind.

 I help my clients with aches and pains of every sort.
-I work with them to overcome the physical challenges that hold them back; from the chronic lifelong pain, to a recent injury caused by a workout at the gym or long travel or stress at their job.
+I work with them to overcome the physical challenges that hold them back, including chronic pain, acute injuries caused by a workout, travel and work stress, and overwork.

-I help my clients face the challenges in their body so they can better face the challenges in their life.
+I help my clients face the challenges in their bodies so they can better face the challenges in their life.

 Soken is gifted in the work he does, and I would highly recommend him to anyone.”

 First you should prepare for your session by wearing or bringing comfortable clothes like yoga pants, T-shirt or shorts.